Category: M

 🌎 Coordinates

-Monroe was first settled in the late 18th century and was originally part of Lyman.
-It was incorporated as a separate town in 1854 and was named after President James Monroe, the fifth President of the United States.
-The town’s early economy was primarily based on farming and lumbering.
+Madison was first settled in the late 18th century and incorporated as a town in 1804.
+It was named after James Madison, the fourth President of the United States.
+The town’s early economy was primarily based on agriculture, but it grew and diversified with the establishment of several industries, including a paper mill, in the 19th and 20th centuries.

 🏞️ Nature & Environment